ussaka/todoist-priorizer/README.md

 - The script runs once a day at a time specified by the user

 # Usage
 If the script is run without arguments, it will prompt for user input.
+This is true for just executing .exe too.
 Only Todoist api token needs to be set, the user can run other settings with default values.
 The api token is available at [integrations/developer](https://todoist.com/prefs/integrations).

 Available commands
 ```bash